 In Migrate > Shut down virtual machines and perform a planned migration with no data loss, select Yes > OK.

 - By default Azure Migrate shuts down the on-premises VM, and runs an on-demand replication to synchronize any VM changes that occurred since the last replication occurred.
 This ensures no data loss.

 - If you don't want to shut down the VM, select No

 A migration job starts for the VM.
 Track the job in Azure notifications.

 After the job finishes, you can view and manage the VM from the Virtual Machines page.

 - After the migration is done, right-click the VM > Stop Replication.
 This stops replication for the on-premises machine, and cleans up replication state information for the VM.

-- Perform any post-migration app tweaks, such as updating database connection strings, and web server configurations.
+- Perform any post-migration app tweaks, such as updating host names, database connection strings, and web server configurations.

 - Perform final application and migration acceptance testing on the migrated application now running in Azure.

 - Cut over traffic to the migrated Azure VM instance.